PatentsView/PatentsView-Code-Snippets/README.md

 ## Dependencies

-Python and R dependencies are specified in the `environment.yml` file and in individual code example files.

-You can install all dependencies using the [**conda**](https://docs.conda.io/projects/conda/en/latest/index.html) environment manager:
+Python and R dependencies are specified in the [`environment.yml`](environment.yml) file and in individual code example files.
+You can install all dependencies using [**conda**](https://docs.conda.io/projects/conda/en/latest/index.html):
 ```bash
 conda env update
 conda activate pv-code-examples